 First, Prolong Indoor Bloom Time

-To prolong bloom time indoors, be sure to pinch off the yellow anthers inside the flowers as soon as the flowers open.
-This prevents pollination (un-pollinated flowers last longer), and keeps the flowers white.
+To maximize your enjoyment of your lilies, be sure to prolong their indoor bloom time.
+To do this, be sure to pinch off the yellow anthers inside the flowers as soon as the flowers open.
+This prevents pollination (un-pollinated flowers last longer) and keeps the flowers white.

-Keeping your lily plants in daytime temperatures in the 70’s and nighttime temperatures in the 40’s will also prolong bloom time.
-Warmer temperatures negatively impact bloom time.
+Keeping your lily plants in daytime temperatures in the 70’s and nighttime temperatures in the ’40s will also prolong bloom time.
+Warmer temperatures reduce bloom time.

 Then, Prepare Them For Outdoor Blooming